splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-systemd-general.md

 Refer to the "Sources" documentation to identify the specific variable used to enable a specific port for the technology in use.

 In the following example ``-p 5000-5020:5000-5020`` allows for up to 21 technology-specific ports.
-Modify the individual ports or a range as appropriate for your network.
+Modify individual ports or a range as appropriate for your network.

 * Modify the unit file ``/lib/systemd/system/sc4s.service``